JellyBlade/programming-examples/java/palindrome-check/README.md

 Requires: Java

 Steps to use the Palindrome Check
-  1. [Download the compiled binary](https://github.com/JellyBlade/programming-examples/releases/palindrome), or download the files in this subdirectory and compile yourself with your favourite java compiler. 'pokemon.txt' must be in the same directory.
+  1. [Download the compiled binary](https://github.com/JellyBlade/programming-examples/releases/palindrome), or download the files in this subdirectory and compile yourself with your favourite java compiler.
   2. Enter some text in the left pane
   3. Click "Analyze Text"